Emma-Gairin/RadarOmics/README.md

 wrap_plots(radars[unique(result$sample_meta$group)], ncol=5, nrow=3)
 ```
 ![Radar plot for all samples](example2/all_samples_lda_08_08_substance_concentration.png)
+*Figure 9: Radar plot for all groups (hour post fertilisation + substance + concentration) of the _D. rerio_ dataset obtained with method = **"lda"**, looking at position of samples along the main axis of variance running through all groups.*

 In this instance, forcing the variance to capture the footprint of the substance + concentration allows to better discern to what extent biological processes are modified by each treatment, across the different time points.